nanobox-io/nanobox-guides-old/source/ruby/project-setup.html.md

 web.site
 ```

-If your app were to need a web server and a PostgresSQL database, your boxfile.yml would include something like the following:
+If your app were to need a web server and a PostgreSQL database, your boxfile.yml would include something like the following:

 ```yaml
 web.site: